 So, to fight back, make sure your environment is as close to a place where you can achieve laser focus as possible.

 This includes eliminating any and all distractions (mental, physical), your desk is clear, any work unrelated programs and sites are closed (or blocked), and your physical environment is as quiet as possible.
 If the worse comes to worst - consider investing in a pair of noise canceling headphones if you work around noise.
+Additionally, you can invest in a computer monitoring software which can track your productive and unproductive tasks to help you organize your workload more efficiently.

 To achieve focus, you need to be ready both physically, and mentally.
 Another way to achieve that is by -